Veritius/bevy_stardust/docs/design.md

 TODO

-## Connection protocol
-Technically, Stardust has two protocols in one.
-Most of the time you'll be using the regular protocol, which is what most of this document is about.
-However, when you first join, you use a special connection protocol that operates on the same ports as the normal protocol.
-This is possible because all packets are headed by their associated channel ID.
-By shifting channel IDs from game systems by 1 during transport, we can make space for a special identifier that doesn't correspond to a channel, but is instead used to negotiate connections between peers.

-From now on, we'll call all messages on this channel "zero messages".
-They're all packets headed by three bytes of zero (not the letter, just all binary zeros), and are basically completely unrelated to the rest of the game.
-A UDP packet intended for connection can only have one zero message on it, and it has to be entirely plaintext JSON.

-In future, reliability and other features will be added to the connection protocol, to support things like certificate exchange in encryption.

 ### Protocol ID
 Many implementations of networking code prefix all packets with a 'protocol' value, uniquely identifying the game and preventing the reading of packets not intended for it.
 However, this is a lot of data to repeatedly and unnecessarily send, potentially hundreds of times a second.
 Instead, we send the protocol ID (from the [Stardust protocol hash](#protocol-hash)) just once: when we're connecting.
 It's completely free to do this once they're connected - the source address is checked to access the client's payload store anyway.